mattieruth/daily-demos/static-demos/simple-chat-demo/README.md

-# Daily.co simple chat demo
+# Daily simple chat demo
 This demo mirrors Daily.co's [css-grid-demo](), modified to add a basic chat user interface.

 The chat makes use of the `sendAppMessage()` instance method and the corresponding `app-message` event listener.